AI & Technology Leadership

 In my experience leading AI initiatives within a large organization, we were thrilled to launch our first AI-driven personalization model—believing it would completely transform the customer experience.
 But instead of creating delight, it did the opposite.

-1. We obsessed over the model and ignored data quality.
+1. We obsessed over the model and underinvested in data quality.

-4. We treated AI as a project, not a transformation.
+4. We treated AI as a project rather than an operating model shift.

 Lesson learned: AI success isn't about technology.
 It's about transformation.